ShinobuAmasaki/forgex/ford/README_en.md

 ## To do

-- Dealing with invalid byte strings in UTF-8
+- Deal with invalid byte strings in UTF-8
-- Literal search optimization
+- Optimize by literal searching method
-- ✅️ All API operators with `pure elemental` attributes
+- ✅️ Make all operators `pure elemental` attribute
-- ✅️ Publishing the documentation
+- ✅️ Publish the documentation
-- ✅️ UTF-8 basic support
+- ✅️ Support UTF-8 basic feature
-- ✅️ DFA construction on-the-fly
+- ✅️ Construct DFA on-the-fly
-- ✅️ CMake Support
+- ✅️ Support CMake building
-- <s>Parallelization on matching</s>
+- <s>Parallelize on matching</s>

 ## Code Convention